Bolt, the ride-hailing app that leaks your name, your email, your mobile number and your geolocation

 Segment, the hub of your personal data

-I had already written about Segment in Houseparty analysis, this tool is a "Tag Manager" for applications: Segment will collect your browsing data and your personal data to redistribute them to other tools used by Bolt.
-As with Google and CleverTap, Bolt chooses which personal data to pass to Segment.
-Again, nothing better than screenshots of the Segment website To illustrate the point:
+I had already written about Segment in the Houseparty analysis.
+This tool is a "Tag Manager" for apps: Segment collects your browsing data and your personal data, then redistributes them to other tools used by Bolt.
+As with Google and CleverTap, Bolt picks which personal data to hand Segment.
+Here again, nothing illustrates the point better than a few screenshots from the Segment website:

 My profile is now in Bolt's Segment tool, with my name, my email, my phone number, my interactions with the Bolt app and my geolocation (GPS coordinates).
-And Segment can then redistribute my information to a myriad of other companies, the "destinations" (activation carried out by Bolt, I have no way of knowing to whom my personal data leaks next):
+And Segment can then redistribute my information to a myriad of other companies, the "destinations" (activated by Bolt; I have no way of knowing where my personal data leaks next):

-In this case, Bolt could very well use Google Firebase, CleverTap and Segment by transferring "simple" pseudonyms (user identifiers) to them, informing you in advance of the use of these service providers, and requesting your consent.
-However, Bolt does none of this, and on the contrary will leak personal and sensitive personal data.
+As it happens, Bolt could perfectly well use Google Firebase, CleverTap and Segment by passing them "plain" pseudonyms (user identifiers), telling you up front that it relies on these providers, and asking for your consent.
+But Bolt does none of this, and instead leaks identifying and sensitive personal data.

-How to combat this invasion of your privacy?
-If “shaming” can sometimes work (Zoom removing Facebook tracking under pressure), nothing will really evolve without changing the rules of the App Stores (currently far too permissive on third-party tracking) or without significant action (a.k.a. heavy sanctions) from regulatory authorities like the CNIL.
+How do we fight this invasion of your privacy?
+"Shaming" can sometimes work (Zoom dropped Facebook tracking under pressure), but nothing will really change without an overhaul of the App Stores' rules (currently far too permissive on third-party tracking), or meaningful action (a.k.a. heavy fines) from regulators like France's CNIL.